Tic-Tac-Dough: Quiz show scandal

-In August 1958, the cross-network hit game show Dotto was canceled after network and sponsor executives discovered the game had been rigged, and when newspaper headlines exploded with confirmation that deposed Twenty One champion Herb Stempel's allegations of rigging on that show were true, the big money quiz shows began to sink in the ratings and disappear from the air as the scandal widened.
+In August 1958, the cross-network hit game show Dotto was canceled after network and sponsor executives discovered that it had been rigged.
+Deposed Twenty-One champion Herb Stempel made allegations of rigging on that show as well; once his claims were confirmed, the big-money quiz shows began to sink in the ratings and disappear from the air as the scandal widened.

 Tic-Tac-Dough did not go unscathed before its cancellation.
 The April 3, 1958 episode featuring U.S. military serviceman Michael O'Rourke winning over $140,000 became one key subject of the federal grand jury investigating the quiz fixing.
 That run occurred during Jay Jackson's tenure as host.
 Jackson was never implicated in any wrongdoing himself, and he had left the show well before the quiz investigations began, but he never again hosted a television game show.
 The same could not be said for Tic-Tac-Dough producer Howard Felsher.
 Felsher was in charge of all facets of the show's production, including selecting contestants.
 One of them, sixteen-year-old Kirsten Falke, auditioned as a folk singer.
 This led her to the offices of Tic-Tac-Dough producer Felsher, who provided Kirsten with the answers and hints to win on the show and a promise to showcase her talent and sing.
 "I botched it up", said Kirsten.
 She requested her categories in the wrong order and, as a result, walked away with a paltry $800.
 A grand jury subpoenaed Kirsten to testify, and Felsher implored her to lie.
 Felsher admitted to Congress that he urged roughly 30 former show contestants and all of his production staff to lie to the grand jury, and that he had himself lied under oath.
 Felsher also estimated that about 75% of the nighttime Tic-Tac-Dough run had been rigged.
 Felsher was fired in the fallout of the quiz show scandals by NBC, but later resurfaced as a producer for Goodson-Todman Productions in the 1970s and 1980s.

-The daytime show was unaffected, and host Gene Rayburn's career was completely unscathed.
-After Tic-Tac-Dough, Rayburn went to Goodson-Todman, where on December 31, 1962, he began the first of his hosting assignments of The Match Game.
+The daytime show was unaffected, and host Gene Rayburn suffered no damage to his career.
+After Tic-Tac-Dough, he went to Goodson-Todman, where on December 31, 1962, he began the first of his hosting assignments of The Match Game.